 Now with the availability of modern machine learning, deep learning, and reinforcement learning, the tools and techniques from both fields can be combined to take business process improvement and control to a higher level of performance.

-Our approach in Elmhurst University’s Masters in Data Science program is to focus the full power of today’s data science on creating value in organizational and other settings.
+Our approach in Elmhurst University’s Master’s in Data Science and Analytics program is to focus the full power of today’s data science on creating value in organizational and other settings.
 I welcome your thoughts on this post.